AdobeDocs/developers-animatesdk-docs/Layer_object/layer16.md

 #### Example

-The following example sets the blending mode at the frame number 5.
+The following example sets the blending mode of the frame number 5.

 ```javascript
 an.getDocumentDOM().getTimeline().layers[0].setBlendModeAtFrame(4,"Subtract");